Mishti92/writing-from-the-void/content/index.md

 most of the notes here would be messy, half-formed, and unpolished. if you find yourself on this side of the void and if you don't understand something, it's probably because it's written mainly for me.

 and [[so the story begins]]

+---

+>*daily pages is where i put my unstructured, random thoughts that come up throughout a day, or the unfiltered daily morning/evenings pages*

+>*once the thoughts are developed, they are places in their own folders, which as of today as "love letter from your chica", "midnight cravings", "ongoing lists" and "project amor".*